c# - await async write smoothly to ui but still freeze it -

 private void analyzebutton_click( object sender, routedeventargs e ) { var flowmanager = new interpreterflowmanager(){ ... } flowmanager.initialize(); flowmanager.continueflow(); } .... public class interpreterflowmanager { async public void continueflow() { string linebuffer = ""; string lasttextblockstring = ""; while (...) { lasttextblockstring = ""; bool endloop = false; await task.run(() => { if (...) { ... if (...) { switch (...) { case x: lasttextblockstring = "\r\nentrer un nombre :"; endloop = true; break; case y: lasttextblockstring = "\r\n" + consoleinfo.message; break; } } } else lineindex++; ********************************* small sleep here make ui responsive. ************************************ }); //access ui textbox var lasttextblock = (interactivewindow.children.cast<textbox>().where(c => c.gettype() == typeof(textbox) && c.isreadonly)).last(); //sucessfully append lasttextblock.text += lasttextblockstring; output.text += _tmpresultstring + "\r\n"; _tmpresultstring.clear(); if (endloop) { textbox input = new textbox(); input.borderbrush = brushes.darkred; input.keyup += input_keyup; // further stuff interactivewindow.children.add(input); return; } } } }

-, there's pretty straightforward translation async
+if you're familiar backgroundworker, there's pretty straightforward translation async world:

 - replace each

-call. - replace
+backgroundworkerinstance singletask.runcall. - replace

-(described on msdn). - replace
+progresschangedevent handlerprogress<t>(described on msdn). - replace

-event code afterawait task.run(...)
+runworkercompletedevent code afterawait task.run(...).

 Comments